wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Group, private and live support chat for your website!
-Chat with your visitors and let them chat with each other.
+Group chat, private and live support chat for your website!
+Chat with your visitors and build your community.
 BuddyPress ready!

 == Description ==